Back Surgery Rehabilitation

 - The beginning of a minor exercise regimen

 - Eventually working with a physical therapist to complete rehabilitation

 It is important to remember that back surgery rehabilitation is different for everyone.
 Patients recovering from intrusive, traditional open back surgery which may include spinal fusion or a laminectomy will experience longer and more difficult rehabilitation than an individual who has opted for a minimally invasive operation.
-In fact, most patients who have undergone endoscopic surgery or other minimally invasive surgery for the neck or spine have received outpatient procedures.
+In fact, most patients who have undergone minimally invasive surgery for the neck or spine have received outpatient procedures.

 Regardless of the back surgery, rehabilitation is an integral part of any operation, and it is directly tied to the success rate of the procedure.
 The most important thing a patient can do is become educated on the origin of his or her back pain, understand the potential implication of surgery and set realistic expectations for recovery.

 Contact the staff at Laser Spine Institute to learn how minimally invasive procedures are reducing the intensity and length of back surgery rehabilitation.
 We’ll also provide a free review of your MRI or CT scan.